I’ve been a natural health therapist for over 28 years and have carried out over 100,000 consultations and treatments in that time.

 A charcoal cleanse doesn’t just help to support gut health, but immune health too.
 Remember that around 80% of your immune system’s cells are produced in your gut, so a healthy and well functioning gut can lead to a healthier, more resilient immune system, better able to fight off viruses, bacterial infections and inflammation.
 Not just that, but around 90% of your body’s feelgood, ‘happy’ hormone, serotonin, is also produced in your gut, so once you begin to clean up your gut, you may find that your mood improves too.

 I also recommend a charcoal cleanse to people who are plagued with, embarrassing intestinal gas and uncomfortable bloating.
-Who wants to be showing off their tummy, whether it be in a dress, a tailored pair of trousers or in a swimsuit, when it’s full of uncomfortable bloaty gas and you’re totally petrified of breaking wind, in case it smells offensive!
+Who wants to be showing off their tummy, whether it be in a dress, some stretchy leggings or in a swimsuit, when it’s full of uncomfortable bloaty gas and you’re totally petrified of breaking wind, in case it smells offensive!

 How does a charcoal cleanse work?